Thinking of DIY gifts you (or your child) can make together?

 - Make the arms.
 With right sides together, baste the arms to the front and back outer pieces with a 1⁄4-inch seam allowance.

 - Assemble the puppet and lining.
-With the lining wrong side out, place the outer piece, right side out, inside of the lining.
+With the lining wrong side out, place the outer piece, right side out, inside the lining.
 Match the raw edges and stitch with a 1⁄4-inch seam allowance around the bottom.
 It’s easier to position the puppet with the presser foot on the inside of the puppet (in this case, the wrong side of the outer piece) than trying to sew from the wrong side of the lining.
-Turn right side out from the opening left in the lining, slip-stitch the opening closed, push the lining inside of the puppet, and press.
+Turn the right side out from the opening left in the lining, slip-stitch the opening closed, push the lining inside the puppet, and press.
 Topstitch about 1⁄4 inch from the edge along the bottom.

 (c)2020 by Sanae Ishida.
 Excerpted from Animal Friends to Sew published by permission of Sasquatch Books.